 Steel shall conform to the requirements of IS:432 and IS:1786 as relevant.
-The dowel bars shall conform to IS:432 of Grade I. Tie bars shall be either High yield Strength Deformed bars conforming to with epoxy paint for protection against corrosion.
+The dowel bars shall conform to IS:432 of Grade I. Tie bars shall be either High yield Strength Deformed bars conforming to IS:1786 and grade of Fe 500 or plain bars conforming to IS:432 of Grade I. Thesteel shall be coated with epoxy paint for protection against corrosion.